cabaletta/baritone/SETUP.md

 $ gradlew build
 ```

-For minecrat 1.15.2+, run the following instead to include the Forge jars:
+For minecraft 1.15.2+, run the following instead to include the Forge jars:

 ```
 $ gradlew build -Pbaritone.forge_build